vineetk1/interact-keras-model/README.md

                         this file
 >>
 ```
 Use "session -s" to examine the state of this session.
 The "model file" was loaded previously using the "load" command.
 The rest of the settings are default, and can be changed using the "setup" sub-command.
 The "io input file", which provides the input data, is not loaded yet.
 The input data will be applied to the default "io input layer number" of 0.
 The "io output layer numbers" are not specified, so the default last layer number  will be picked when the model is run using the "run" sub-command.
-The "io output file" is not loaded yet, so the output will be sent to the standard-output (stdout).
+The "io output file" is not specifed yet, so the output will be sent to the standard-output (stdout).
 The "io expected output file" feature is not implemented yet.
 ```
 >>session -s
 model file: /home/vin/deepLearningProject/deepLearningModel.h5